 “We’re excited to be launching our Father’s Day Appeal this year with our charity partner, Australian Men’s Sheds Association (AMSA).
 Together, we hope to empower more Queensland men to take control of their health,” said Hand Heart Pocket Chief Executive Officer Gary Mark.

-“Plus, support for initiatives that improve men’s mental and physical health is part of our organisation’s long-term strategy,” he said.
+“Support for initiatives that improve men’s mental and physical health aligns with the organisation’s long-term strategy,” he said.

 The events will provide communities with information about proactive approaches to positive physical and mental health and will raise funds for local Men’s Sheds on event days.